Mitsubishi Colt 1000

-Colt (series A20)
+Colt 1000 (series A20)

-Colt 1000

 Available as a four-door sedan, with a traditional Panhard layout, the A20 Colt 1000 was powered by a 977 cc engine producing 51 PS at 6,000 rpm.
 The Colt 1000 was introduced in July 1963.
 Top speed was 125 km/h.
 Traditional throughout, the Colt 1000 also had a column shifter for its (fully synchronized) four-speed manual transmission.
 In December 1965, a 3-speed semi-automatic transmission was also added, unfortunately named SCAT (Single-Coupling Automatic Transmission).
 Top speed remained the same.
 Standard and DeLuxe models were available, for the Van as well as for the sedan.
 In April 1964, a better equipped version of the DeLuxe called the "Popular" was added to the lineup.

 There was also a two-door wagon, known as the "Van", as is typical in Japan where wagons are traditionally only for commercial purposes, which featured a horizontally divided tailgate and a maximum 400 kg payload (200 kg with 4 passengers).
 The rear seat had steel backing and when folded down formed a flat loading floor, as per legal requirements for Japanese commercial vehicles.
 Strapping points were visible in the rearmost side windows.
 Its top speed is slightly lower, at 122 km/h.

 In motorsport, Colt 1000-based touring cars took a clean sweep of the podium in their class at the 1964 Japanese Grand Prix, following the successes of the preceding Mitsubishi 500 and Colt 600s.

 The 1966 model year Colt 1000s, the last year before being replaced by the 1100, received an upgraded 55 PS engine which later saw service in the smaller, fastback Colt 1000F.

-Colt (series A21)
+Colt 1100 (series A21)

 The Mitsubishi Colt 1100 succeeded the Colt 1000 from September 1966, receiving the A21 chassis code.
 The 1100 was powered by a four-cylinder pushrod engine of 1,088 cc capacity producing 58 PS at 6,000 rpm, for a top speed of 135 km/h.

 Along with trim differences, such as a different grille without a dip in the lower middle part, bumper overriders meant that the 1100 was also 35 mm longer than its predecessor.
 Somehow the weight dropped by 40 kilos, to 800 kg.
 The 1100 was also available with a floor-mounted shifter, unlike the 1000 and later 1200.
 Originally available in Standard or DeLuxe trims, a Sporty DeLuxe version joined the lineup soon after its introduction.
 This also formed the basis for the Colt 1500 SS.
 The Colt 1100 was replaced by the "New Colt" 1200 in 1968.

 There was also an 1100 Van, in Standard or deLuxe form.
 It offered two-doors and a horizontally split tailgate, and a payload of 400 kg (or 200 kg with five occupants).
 At 3905 mm, its body was a little longer, otherwise dimensions were the same.
 The KE44 engine remained the same, but lower gearing meant top speed was down to 125 km/h.